Ratio Of A Circle's Circumference To Its Diameter

 Q: Are there other mathematical constants as important as pi?

 A: Yes, there are other important mathematical constants, such as e (Euler's number), the golden ratio (φ), and imaginary unit (i).
-However, pi's significance in geometry and its wide-ranging applications make it arguably one of the most prominent and well-known.
+Still, pi's significance in geometry and its wide-ranging applications make it arguably one of the most prominent and well-known.

 Conclusion: Pi's Enduring Legacy and Continued Fascination